-At the end of the day, we all know the grandparents visit us with the primary purpose of seeing the kids, and spoiling them rotten.
-A sure-fire way to get into a child’s good books is to treat them to a session at in indoor play centre – preferably with a cafe on site!
+At the end of the day, we all know the grandparents visit us with the primary purpose of seeing the kids and spoiling them rotten.
+A sure-fire way to get into a child’s good books is to treat them to a session at an indoor play centre – preferably with a cafe on-site!
 There are lots of (literally) cool play centres littered about Singapore where the adults can relax for a bit with a cup of tea while the kids burn off energy.
 You’ll want to read our survival guide to give them some tips on how to nail soft play while they’re at it!

 An island full of fun?
 Total bliss when you’re in need of ideas to entertain the grandparents in Singapore!
 To make your life easy, we’ve compiled the ultimate guide to Sentosa so you’ll have everything you need at your fingertips.
 You’re welcome.

 At the other end of the scale to a five-star brunch or afternoon tea is a local feast at a hawker centre.
 Think Singaporean signatures such as chicken rice, oyster omelette and chilli stingray.
 Cross a few essential local eats off your must-try list with our guide to Singapore best dishes!
-It’s the perfect way to end a with grandparent’s in Singapore.
+It’s the perfect way to end off an outing with grandparents in Singapore.